Sachuest Point National Wildlife Refuge – Nature, Scenic views, & Serenity

 *Watch out for poison ivy along the trails.
-Avoid any 3 leaved plants just to be safe.
+Avoid any 3 leaf plants just to be safe.

 *Bring with insect repellent, sunscreen, and a water bottle.
 There are no water stations along the trails.

 *Consider challenging yourself to a jog.
 The trail is flat enough for a leisurely run.
-Running is a lot easier when you have fantastic views!
+Running is a lot easier when you have fantastic views to motivate yourself!